 This page will keep you up to date with the most recent happenings and hopefully give you some reassurance regarding your booking or if your are considering placing a future booking!

-The Foreign Commonwealth Office (FCO) have now updated the travel advice for British Nationals, as of March 17th, which advises against all but essential international travel which takes place immediately and applies initially for a period of 30 days.
+The Foreign Commonwealth Office (FCO) have now updated the travel advice for British Nationals, as of April 6th, which advises against all but essential international travel which initially applied until April 15th but now is "indefinite".

 The Coronavirus situation is having a huge impact on holidays and we understand that you may have questions about any cancelled holiday or upcoming holidays.
 We want to reassure you that we’re working around the clock to help our customers and our advice is always guided by the FCO, Travel Vault and ABTA, with whom we are working very closely.